 “In the end, we expect our people capability to improve and our results to be better.” - David Novak, CEO of YUM!
 Brands

-In our case study, the role of learning and development (L&D) varied through the four transformations and the business results were dramatically different.
-It’s not uncommon for businesses to be distracted and forget about the power of learning to help improve the performance and accelerate the pace of change of the business and its people.
+In this case study, the role of learning and development (L&D) varied through the four transformations and the business results were dramatically different. t’s not uncommon for businesses to be distracted and forget about the power of learning to help improve the performance and accelerate the pace of change of the business and its people.